Risk Management and Internal Control System

 The internal audit plan is based on an audit model and uses information and requests received from Rosneft’s executive bodies and Board of Directors, as well as its risk evaluation results.
 It includes audits and other activities and is subject to approval by Rosneft’s Chief Executive Officer and endorsement by the Board’s Audit Committee.
 Details of the plan are presented to the Company’s Board of Directors as part of the internal audit report for the previous period.

-At least twice a year, the Head of Internal Audit procures to prepare and submit this report to Rosneft’s Board of Directors and its executive bodies (including information about material risks, breaches and shortcomings, results and effectiveness of internal auditors’ proposals for eliminating the same, delivery of the internal audit plan, and assessment of reliability and performance of the Company’s RM&ICS and corporate governance).
+At least twice a year, the Head of Internal Audit procures to prepare and submit this report to Rosneft’s Board of Directors and its executive bodies (including information about material risks, breaches and shortcomings, results and effectiveness of internal auditors’ proposals for eliminating the same, delivery of the internal audit plan, as-is assessment, reliability and performance of the Company’s RM&ICS and corporate governance).

-The Company supported the master’s curriculum in Internal Audit and Control run by the Financial Management Department at Gubkin Russian State University of Oil and Gas to train internal audit specialists for the oil and gas industry.
+In September 2019, the Financial Management Department at Gubkin Russian State University of Oil and Gas launched master’s curriculum in Internal Audit and Control, both intra- and extramural, aiming to train internal audit specialists for the oil and gas industry.
+The graduates who successfully passed the corporate selection procedures became interns at Rosneft’s Internal Audit Service.

 In the reporting period, the Internal Audit Service conducted regular in-house self-assessment on its internal audit quality.
 It was concluded following the self-assessment that the internal audit function was generally in line with the requirements of the Company’s Policy on Internal Audit and other regulations on internal audit, the International Standards for the Professional Practice of Internal Auditing, and the Code of Ethics of the International Institute of Internal Auditors.